Nelson Velazquez Preview, Player Props: Royals vs. Red Sox

-The Kansas City Royals, including Nelson Velazquez (.152 batting average in his past 10 games), battle starting pitcher Tanner Houck and the Boston Red Sox at Kauffman Stadium, Saturday at 7:10 PM ET.
+The Kansas City Royals and Nelson Velazquez (.471 slugging percentage over his past 10 games, including two homers), take on starting pitcher Chris Sale and the Boston Red Sox at Kauffman Stadium, Sunday at 2:10 PM ET.

-In his last game, he collected two extra-base hits (2-for-5 with a double, a home run and two RBI) against the Red Sox.
+In his last appearance, he strung together two hits (going 2-for-4 with a double and two RBI) against the Red Sox.

 Nelson Velazquez Game Info & Props vs. the Red Sox